Gobidev/rss-discord/README.md

 Run the binary with the following environment variables set:

 - `WEBHOOL_URL`: A discord webhook url to send the notifications to
 - `FEED_URL`: A url pointing to the rss feed that you want to monitor
 - `FEED_NAME`: A name for the rss feed
+- `FEED_IS_HTML`: Set to `true` or `1` to parse descriptions in this feed as HTML

 I recommend running the program periodically (i.e. with cron) to receive updates of the feed.
 To check for updates on multiple feeds at once, create multiple cron jobs with different environment variables.